abheshekcr007/my_learnings/spark.md

 so end to end need to be aware of ..how to get this data..
 how to appropriately store it ..
-and how to tranform it in a way that could be consumed by thr down stream teams for machine learning and analytics purposes..
+and how to tranform it in a way that could be consumed by thr down stream teams for machine learning and analytics purposes..  this is the customer need .. you need to prepare in such a way to efficiently solve this customer need..

+to orchestrate and stuff ..python is need .. to transform this data ..both python and sql are really useful .. data tranformer,data orchestrator,data warehouse ,distributed batch and stream processing are these can be found in any one cloud so 1 cloud knowledge is important
+this is primary ..if you can achieve this..then really good

 git history
 we can use git head~2  git head^2  git head {1 month ago }  to know the parents of present commits
-git head {1 month ago} tells me where the head was 1 month commit ..to which commit it was pointing to .
+git head {1 month ago} tells me where the head was 1 month commit ..to which commit it was pointing to.